Child Education Plan Calculator

 What should you enter as "education cost today"?

-The "education cost today" is the total cost in today's rupees for the course or education level you are planning for.
-This should include more than just tuition: course or college fees, hostel or accommodation costs, and books, equipment, or other mandatory expenses.
+The "education cost today" is the total cost in today's rupees for the course you are planning for.
+Include more than tuition: college/course fees, hostel or accommodation, books, equipment, and other mandatory expenses.

 You do not need to be exact.
 A reasonable estimate works better than an optimistic one.
 The calculator then adjusts this cost for inflation to show what the same education may cost in the future.